PROOF OF CONCEPT RESULTS:

 These word processor generated formats are impactful but not scalable.
 Readability Matters’ strategy is to push for technology solutions, creating the scalability required for widespread use of tuned text.

-Readability Matters approached a tech partner to implement Readability Features in their reading software.
+Readability Matters approached a tech partner, Adobe, to implement Readability Features in their reading software.
 Added Readability Features allow the reader to control font, size, line spacing, character spacing, and character width.
 The students read five different text formats on an iPad.
 Both classes were above average readers, with national reading scores averaging 74th percentile for the 3rd grade and 75th percentile for the 7th grade.